haxybaxy/hpc-stock-prediction/README.md

 ---

-We hope this project offers a nice conclusion for our rewarding experience during the High Performance Computing course! 🌟
+### We hope this project offers a nice conclusion for our rewarding experience during the High Performance Computing course! 🌟

+By Laura Cuellar, Zaid Saheb, Sofia Vitorica, Sebastian Perilla, and Ismael Picazo